souvikinator/notion-to-md/docs/notion-to-md/content/docs/v4/getting-started.md

 convertPage();
 ```

 This code fetches the Notion page, converts its content to Markdown, and prints it to the console.
-The `convert()` method returns a `ConversionResult` object containing the `content` string, along with the raw `blocks`, page `properties`, and other metadata.
+The `convert()` method returns a `ConversionResult` object containing:

+- `content`: The Markdown string
+- `blocks`: Raw Notion blocks
+- `properties`: Page properties
+- `metadata`: Additional page metadata

 ## 2. Saving Markdown to a File